MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/confirm-proforma-invoice-sales.md

         <tr>
             <td width="408" valign="top">
                 <p>
-                    A negavtive unbilled sales actual of the remaining retainer or advance amount to be used for reconciliation on future invoices.
+                    A negative unbilled sales actual of the remaining retainer or advance amount to be used for reconciliation on future invoices.
                 </p>
             </td>